Our Team

 Principal Investigator & Director

 Dr. Cassandra Kisiel is a Professor of Psychiatry and Behavioral Sciences, a clinical psychologist, and Associate Director within the Mental Health Services and Policy Program at Northwestern University Feinberg School of Medicine.
 Dr. Kisiel is Principal Investigator and Co-Director of the Center for Child Trauma Assessment, Services and Systems Integration along with Dr. Fehrenbach.
-She has over 25 years of experience specializing in complex, developmental trauma, with an emphasis on dissociation, resilience, strengths, and protective factors; trauma-informed assessment and evaluation; and trauma-informed systems, with a particular focus on addressing the needs of transition age youth.
+She has over 25 years of experience specializing in complex, developmental trauma, with an emphasis on dissociation, resilience, strengths, and protective factors; trauma-informed assessment and evaluation; and trauma-informed systems, with a particular focus on the addressing the needs of transition age youth.
 She has published, lectured, and trained extensively in these areas.
 Dr. Kisiel is the primary developer of Child and Adolescent Needs and Strengths (CANS)-Trauma Comprehensive, which has applications in numerous child welfare and other child-serving settings across the country.
+She is also the mother of two teenage daughters, a dog and cat lover (with two cats and a dog) and loves relaxing by the beach whenever possible (weather permitting!).

 Tracy Fehrenbach, Ph.D.
 (She/Her)